Inshallhack/Write-ups/SharifCTF8/reverse/Barnamac-200/README.md

         return output;
     }

 ```

-The first one seems to decrypt an array using the third function, and using as a key the current device latitude (casted to int then string).
-Interestingly the second function seems to do comparisons on latitude and longitude.
-To make the second function return true we need to have a latitude of 0x2C + 0x1 = 45 and a longitude of -0x5b - 0x2 = -93.
-Now that we have what we suppose are the correct locations we can decrypt the array in the first function using our latitude (43).
+The first function seems to decrypt an array using the third one, and using
+the current latitude (casted to `int` and then to `String`) as a key.

+Interestingly, the second function seems to make comparisons based on
+**latitude and longitude**.
+In order for this function to return `true`, we
+need to have a latitude of **0x2C + 0x1 = 45** and a longitude of
+**-0x5b - 0x2 = -93**.
+Now that we have what we suppose are the right
+coordinates, we can decrypt the array from the first function using the
+latitude we found.

-We get the string : "Flag is MD5 Of Longtiude"
+We get the following string: `"Flag is MD5 Of Longtiude"`

-Our key is an int converted to string, so we just have to do :
+Our key being an `int` converted to a `string`, we just have to do the following:
 ```
 $ echo -ne "-93" | md5sum
 87a20a335768a82441478f655afd95fe  -
 ```

-And the flag is : **SharifCTF{87a20a335768a82441478f655afd95fe}**
+And the flag is: **SharifCTF{87a20a335768a82441478f655afd95fe}**